mortinger91/mortinger91/README.md

 ## About me

-I am a Software Engineer with 5 years of work experience passionate about Software Architecture, Networking and Blockchain technology.
+I am a Software Engineer with 5 years of work experience passionate about Software Architecture, Networking and Blockchain.

-My favourite programming language is C++ and my favourite platform is Linux, but I do also work on all the other desktop platform and with other languages.
+I like system languages and I code mainly in C++.
+I develop on all the desktop platforms, using Linux whenever is possible.

 I love and strongly believe in Free and Open source software ❤️

-In my spare time I like to tinker with IoT devices, try out different configurations and research about topics such as:
+In my spare time I like to code, study and tinker with IoT devices.
+Here are (some of) the topics I am interested in:
-- cybersecurity
+- cybersecurity/privacy
 - advanced networking
 - binary decompilation
+- emulation/virtualization
+- coding best practices
+- computer hardware
-- emulators
+- game engines
 - 3D graphics
-- game engines
-- graphic libraries
-- new programming languages
-- modern coding best practices
-- computer hardware

 ## Tech stack